abbr/BillEase/README.md

 #### Consumptions
 *Consumptions* list is used to upload meter readings.
 It has following columns:
   * Title - consumption title.
 This becomes the charge line item description.
-  * Organization - a reference to the organization
+  * Account - a reference to the account
   * Rate - a reference to the rate
   * Quantity - consumption data.
 UOM should match that of rate referenced
   * Cycle - the  start of billing cycle.
 The first day of current month is populated by default.